trufflesuite/trufflesuite.com/src/blog/an-easier-way-to-deploy-your-smart-contracts.md

 But that's not the case when we start talking about testnets or Mainnet.

 The **easiest** way to deploy to an external network is by using [Truffle's HD Wallet Provider](https://www.trufflesuite.com/docs/truffle/reference/configuration#providers).
-However, this requires you to somehow get your mnemonic or private key into the `truffle-config.js` config file, **without committing it to your provider source control provider (PLEASE don't do this).
-To use an account you created with MetaMask, you'd need to go to MetaMask, export your private key (or your mnemonic 😱), and creating the boilerplate code to read in the key from the environment variable.
+However, this requires you to somehow get your mnemonic or private key into the `truffle-config.js` config file, **without committing it to your provider source control provider (PLEASE don't do this).** To use an account you created with MetaMask, you'd need to go to MetaMask, export your private key (or your mnemonic 😱), and create the boilerplate code to read in the key from an environment variable (to prevent committing it anyway).

-This isn't that bad, but it's also a bit too much config for me.
+In all truthfulness, this isn't too bad, but it's also a bit too much config for me.
 I'd much rather use MetaMask directly to authenticate.

 ### Custom Management Web Interface